 Table~\ref{tab:quantization} presents INT8 post training quantization results. \modelname{} shows remarkable quantization robustness with only 0.21\% average F1 degradation.
 Interestingly, PAMAP2 and Opportunity show slight \textit{improvements} after quantization ($-$0.06\%), suggesting that reduced numerical precision provides implicit regularization beneficial for these noisy multi sensor datasets.
 The Daphnet degradation (1.09\%) is acceptable given the binary classification task's inherent robustness to small prediction shifts.

 This quantization resilience likely stems from our architectural simplicity: batch normalization after each convolution constrains activation ranges, the single LSTM layer avoids error accumulation through stacked quantized operations, and the 4$\times$ temporal pooling reduces the number of quantized computations.
-Figure~\ref{fig:quantization} visualizes this robustness, where the near diagonal alignment demonstrates quantization robustness, with average degradation of only 0.21\%.
+Figure~\ref{fig:desktop_quantization} visualizes this robustness, where the near diagonal alignment demonstrates quantization robustness, with average degradation of only 0.21\%.